Luis85/Symprowire/README.md

 # Symprowire - PHP MVC Framework for ProcessWire 3.x

-Symprowire is a PHP MVC Framework based on Symfony 5.3 using ProcessWire 3.x as DBAL.
+Symprowire is a PHP MVC Framework based on Symfony 5.3 using ProcessWire 3.x as DBAL and integrating ProcessWire Services and helpers.

 ## Requirements
 - PHP ^7.4